Ste-lla02/silvia/README.md

 SILVIA is the segmentation and analysis component of the **TITANIA** framework, a modular architecture designed to integrate satellite data acquisition and vegetation pattern analysis within a unified and reproducible workflow.

+In particular, SILVIA is designed to process data acquired through **[DAPHNE](https://github.com/stefanomarrone/daphne)**, the data acquisition module of the TITANIA framework.

 Beyond environmental monitoring, the SILVIA pipeline has been adapted to other application domains, including medical image analysis.
 This cross-domain reuse highlights the domain-independent design of the pipeline and its suitability for different image-based analysis tasks.

 ---